stupidshag/myfirstrepository/README.md

 # myfirstrepository
-idk dafuq is this shiz
+ik now what is this